mattrglobal/oidc-client-bound-assertions-spec/OpenId Connect - Client Bound Identity Assertion.md

 A credentials claim is added to the Request Object containing desired claim values, or a reference to them, to be included in the resulting Credential.

+# Credential Format Parameter

+An additional parameter `credential_options` can be included by the Client in the Request Object.
+The paramater can accept a body used to request a specific atribute for the Credential to be issued.

+format
+: OPTIONAL. requested format of the issued credential

+type
+: OPTIONAL if `format` value is `jsonld`

+A non-normative example
+`"credential_options": {"format": "jsonld", "type": "FoundationTrainingCredential"}`

+If the OP does not support a Credential issuance in the format requested the OP will respond to the Authorization request following OAuth2.0 Error Response Parameters [@!RFC6749] with Error code: `invalid_request`.

+If the parameter is omitted, the OP is permitted to default to a Credential `format` and `type` that the Client will receive.

+OpenID metadata endpoint should advertise the supported formats for the Credential.

+Non-normative example
+`credential_formats_support : [ "jsonld", "jwt" ]`

+# Request Object

 A non-normative example of a payload of a signed Request Object signed using a Decentralized Identifier.

 ```